autay27/sat-circuit-bounding/README.md

 ### Reductions used

-#### reduce_gen
+#### restrictgen

 as described [here](https://logic.pdmi.ras.ru/~arist/papers/sat09.pdf).
+Plan to add higher fan-in.

-#### reduce_AON
+#### restrictgates

-modified to only allow AND, OR, NOT gates.
+modified to only allow a given set of gates (eg AND, OR, NOT).
 We add 4-clauses requiring that each gate's t-variables do not match any other type of gate.

-#### reduce_depth:
+#### restrictdepth:

-AON with limited circuit depth - note: it's not AON right now

-explain the thing about simply having a variable for each gate x level and only allowing you to move down the levels
+Introduce maxDepth 'depth levels' with an indicator variable d<sub>il</sub> true iff gate i is on level l.
+A gate must be on exactly 1 level.
+If gates A and B are on levels l1 and l2, a connection may only exist from A to B if l1 < l2.

 ### Terminology